Protests intensify in Los Angeles after Trump deploys hundreds of National Guard troops

 Trump told reporters as he prepared to board Air Force One in Morristown, New Jersey, Sunday that there were “violent people” in Los Angeles “and they’re not gonna get away with it.”

 Asked if he planned to send U.S. troops to Los Angeles, Trump replied: “We’re gonna have troops everywhere.
-We’re not going to let this happen to our country.
-We’re not going to let our country be torn apart like it was under Biden.”
+We’re not going to let this happen to our country.”
 He didn’t elaborate.

-Trump also said that California officials who stand in the way of the deportations could face charges.
-A Wisconsin judge was arrested last month on accusations she helped a man evade immigration authorities.

-“If officials stay in the way of law and order, yeah, they will face charges,” Trump said.
+About 500 Marines stationed at Twentynine Palms, about 125 miles (200 kilometers) east of Los Angeles were in a “prepared to deploy status” Sunday afternoon, according to the U.S. Northern Command.

 Offenhartz reported from New York.
 Associated Press writer Michelle Price contributed to this report from Bridgewater, New Jersey.